turinglife/ITF_Backend/README.md

 ==================================================================
-- How to create db using command line
+How to create db using command line

-create user 'itf'@'localhost' identified by 'password';
+- create user 'itf'@'localhost' identified by 'password';

-create database ITF;
+- create database ITF;

-grant all on ITF.* to 'itf';
+- grant all on ITF.* to 'itf';
+- SELECT User FROM mysql.user;    # dfdfd